get-convex/templates/CONTRIBUTING.md

 make a change that's shared across templates, you should update the other templates as well and commit them all changing together.

+#### Manual workflow

+If you need to make other changes, including rerunning the commands used to make a particular commit, do:

+1. `cd template-foo`
+2. Run `npx rebase -i --root`
+3. Mark the commits you want to edit as `edit`.
+This is easier if you install GitLens extension in VS Code and configure Git to use VS Code as the editor via `git config --global core.editor "code --wait"`
+4. Save and close the file/interface.
+5. Make your changes, stage them, and run `git rebase --continue`.
+6. Repeat until the full rebase finishes.
+7. Run `git push -f` to push the changes to the `generate-*` repo
+8. Run `just commit "My message"` to commit the changes you just made to the main `templates` repo.

 #### Absorb workflow

 If you just want to make a simple code change to the code we wrote (in `convex/`